 Intentionally done again in the '90s, when the Fantastic Four were presumed dead, and Spider-Man, Wolverine, The Hulk, and Ghost Rider took their places, swearing to avenge the heroes' deaths.
 Only three of the four were really Anti Heroes, but the extremely ill-suited-for-eachother group fought amongst themselves so much and were so bad at emulating the FF's legendary teamwork that Spidey was pretty much ineffectual in getting them to shape up and the whole team made the Fantastic Four's dysfunctional family dynamics look incredibly well-adjusted by comparison.

-Marvel played homage to that story few years ago with even more antiheroic versions of those four - abovementioned Red Hulk and Ghost Rider's Distaff Counterpart Alejandra, X-23 and Flash Thompson's Venom (Redeeming Replacement to previous Venoms, but much more antiheroic than Spider-Man).
+Marvel played homage to that story a few years ago with even more antiheroic versions of those four - the abovementioned Red Hulk and Ghost Rider's Distaff Counterpart Alejandra, X-23 and Flash Thompson's Venom (Redeeming Replacement to previous Venoms, but much more antiheroic than Spider-Man).

 Happened to The Flash with Dark Flash a mysterious characted that turned out to be an alternate universe version of Wally that didn't allow himself to cross the speed threshhold necessary to save Linda Park in a previous story.
 He wore a darker outfit and was a little more brutal.

 The IrredeemableAnt-Man, Eric O'Grady, was this to the original Ant-Man, Hank Pym note not without his own problems- see Never Live It Down.
 O'Grady got his costume from stealing one of Pym's, and is an often lecherous, cowardly, and amoral man who nonetheless had some positive traits and often wished he was a better person.
 (Not to be confused with Scott Lang, who if anything was more heroic than Pym; yes, he also stole the Ant-Man suit, but he was really sorry about it, and only did it to save his daughter.)